 Harvard has instituted programs to recruit minority and rural freshman high school applicants across the country, but it does not recruit at community colleges, according to Marlene Rotner, head of transfer admissions for the College.

 However, Rotner added, “Whenever we’re invited to do something, we’ll go.
 We’re always delighted to talk about Harvard.”
-REACHING OUT

 Community colleges have multiple missions, one of which is to prepare students to later enter a four-year school.